Jared Borgetti: Al-Ittihad

 After the 2005–06 season, Borgetti was released by Bolton.
 He eventually signed with Saudi Arabian club Al-Ittihad.
 He made his debut on 9 September 2006, scoring two goals in a 3–2 victory over Saudi team Al-Ta'ee.
 In December 2006, Borgetti left Al-Ittihad.
 Teams from the leagues of France, England, and Spain showed interest in signing the player.

 Cruz Azul

-In mid-December 2006, Santos Laguna showed interest in signing Borgetti and Francisco Fonseca, but unfortunately, days later, Club América signed Vicente Matias Vuoso on loan to Santos.
+In mid-December 2006, Santos Laguna showed interest in signing Borgetti and Francisco Fonseca, but days later, Club América signed Vicente Matias Vuoso on loan to Santos.
 Borgetti and Fonseca turned down the club's offer and later announced that he would return to Mexico as a member of Cruz Azul under a one-year contract.
 In 2007, Borgetti was called upon by Hugo Sánchez to represent Mexico in a series of international friendly matches and tournaments.
 His jersey number was 58.

-C.F.
 Monterrey

 On 21 December 2007, it was officially announced that Borgetti would play for Monterrey for the next six months in the Mexico Clausura 2008 tournament.
 Borgetti scored his first goal with the Rayados in the Clásico Regiomontano against Tigres UANL, where Tigres won 3–2.